-An organisation that has recognised the benefits of eliminating its data monarchy may have a self-service business intelligence tool.
-It is a good step forward, but just learning the tool presents a steep learning curve.
+When organisations recognised the benefits of having these reports they may have disestablished the data monarchy and introduced a self-service business intelligence tool.
+Almost every organisation now has some form of self-service tool even if isn’t used by everyone.
+This is a good step forward, but just learning the tool presents a steep learning curve.

 In a work environment where the analyst, functional manager, and business intelligence manager are in constant communication, work should flow smoothly.
 By working together with their peers, analysts can form a community while solving problems and becoming subject matter experts.